danfbflynn/cca_compare/README.md

 # Comparing Renewable Electricity Options

+This was an experimental tool that I had hosted on a Shiny server, not currently online.
+The code works, so feel free to fork/improve/serve it somewhere!

-### Somerville comparison tool online at http://flynnd.io/articles/CCA_Compare/
+### Somerville comparison tool

-Goal: Illustrate how Communicy Choice Aggregation (CCA) plans change amounts of renewable electricity and generation rates
+Goal: Illustrate how Community Choice Aggregation (CCA) plans change amounts of renewable electricity and generation rates

 The Somerville Community Choice Electricity (CCE) Aggregation plan began July 2017.
 See the [Somerville CCE page](https://somervillecce.com) for more information.
 This tool is being updated to include plans of other Massachusetts municipalities as well.